ClementBobin/obsidian/administra/Evaluating Project + Analyzing Variances.md

 ---

 ## 📚 **Conclusion**

+> [!tip] By staying on top of variances, project managers can ensure timely delivery and avoid costly overruns.

 Evaluating project tracking indicators and analyzing variances are essential processes in project management.
 These practices ensure that the project stays on track, aligns with stakeholder expectations, and is delivered successfully.
 By regularly assessing and responding to variances, project managers can make informed decisions that steer the project toward its goals.